 If you live in an area prone to severe weather and have a low slope or flat roof with asphalt shingles, you are in the high risk for hail damage category.
 The good news is that most business and individual homeowner’s policies cover hail damage.

-As far as the United States is concerned, hail is most prevalent where Colorado, Nebraska and Wyoming meet; an area coined Hail Alley.
+In the United States, hail is most prevalent where Colorado, Nebraska and Wyoming meet; an area coined Hail Alley.
 Cheyenne, Wyoming ranks as the number one most prone city in the United States for a hailstorm.

-Hail falls many times a year, and has real potential to cause severe damage.
-Aircraft, automobiles, crops, physical property, etc. are all vulnerable to hail; severely denting, shattering and conceivably even demolishing assets.
-One of the most significant hail claims result from roof damage.
-Roof insurance claims require a lot of knowledge about roof construction and history of the roof in question.
-Our view is that many roof damage claims result in poorly repaired roofs.
-Insurers sometimes share in that blame because they drive down price using unrealistic preferred vendor pricing, hire outcome oriented insurance experts that fail to fully explain the loss, and not allowing proper scope of work.
+Hail falls many times a year and has real potential to cause severe hail damage.
+Aircraft, automobiles, and crops are all vulnerable to hail, which can severely dent, shatter and conceivably even demolish assets.
+Many significant hail claims result from roof damage.
+Roof insurance claims require knowledge about roof construction and the history of the roof in question.

 Hailstorm claims, as well as other natural disaster claims, are on the rise as population density and development increases all over the nation.
-At the same time, more insurance companies appear to be dishonoring their agreements.
-Increasingly, they are paying only a fraction of the claim, making excuses for delay, or refusing to pay anything at all.
+At the same time, more insurance companies appear to deny these claims.

 - Immediately notify the carrier of all damage.